 This writer is going to keep trying to get published.
 But I will remember to savor the act of writing more.
 Good things will come from being a poet laureate and good things will come from my book.
 I hope to share my view of the human condition with Shattered and with the other books I am working on.

-Yet, I hope that people that do not try to get published call themselves a writer and they feel like one.
-I also hope this does not affect people’s path towards publication.
+I hope this does not affect people’s path towards publication.
 It is a wonderful thing and your experience with people may vary.
+It is a challenge, but it leads to many great experiences.